 - Addressing the Call for Leadership for Peace and Prosperity, Business, Peace and Sustainable Development

-Stephen Conroy is currently a Professor of Economics and director of the Center for Peace of Commerce at the University of San Diego, where he joined the faculty in the fall 2004.
-Professor Conroy earned a Ph.D. in Economics from the University of Southern California (1998), where he also received an M.A. in Economics (1995) and completed an NIA postdoctoral research fellowship in 1999.
-Professor Conroy received a bachelor’s degree in Economics from Creighton University, where he graduated with honors in 1987.
+Stephen Conroy is a Professor of Economics and Faculty Director of the Center for Peace of Commerce at the University of San Diego, where he joined the faculty in the fall 2004.
+Professor Conroy earned a Ph.D.
+(1998) and M.A.
+(1995) in Economics from the University of Southern California.
+He earned a bachelor’s degree in Economics from Creighton University, where he graduated with honors in 1987.
 Before coming to USD, Professor Conroy was a faculty member at the University of West Florida in Pensacola, Florida.